-Do not check the high pressure fuel lines with the engine or the starting motor in operation.
+Do not check the high-pressure fuel lines with the engine or the starting motor in operation.
 If you inspect the engine in operation, always use the proper inspection procedure in order to avoid a fluid penetration hazard.
 Refer to Operation and Maintenance Manual, "General hazard Information".

-- Check for any fluid or for any air leaks at idle rpm and at one-half full rpm (no load on the engine) before operating the engine under load.
-This is not possible in some applications. - Allow the engine to idle for three to five minutes, or allow the engine to idle until the water temperature indicator begins to rise.
+- Check for any fluid or for any air leaks at idle rpm and at one-half full rpm (no load on the engine) before operating the engine under load. - Allow the engine to idle for 3 to 5 minutes, or allow the engine to idle until the water temperature indicator begins to rise.
 Check all gauges during the warm-up period.